vitaly-t/pg-promise/API/queryFile.md

 <a name="new_QueryFile_new"></a>
 ### new QueryFile(file, [options])
-Reads a file with SQL and prepares it for execution.
-The file can containboth single-line and multi-line comments, but only one SQL query, as thelibrary doesn't support results from multiple queries.
+Reads a file with SQL and prepares it for execution, also parses andminifies it, if required.
+The SQL can be of any complexity, with both single and multi-line comments.
+If the file contains more than one query, you will not be able to get theindividual results, because the library doesn't support results from multiplequeries.
 The type is available from the library's root: `pgp.QueryFile`.

 <table>
   <thead>